hugoalcalde/imperfect_trainings/reports/README.md

 --- question 9 fill here ---

+Branches and pull requests have played a pivotal role in improving the overall development and collaboration process of the project.

+The default branch in our project was `master`.
+Besides, each one of us created branches to work on specific features : `unitesting`, `train`, `dvcintegration`... each branch represents a separate line of development, allowing us to separate our changes from the main codebase.
+Then, when each collaborator completed their work in a branch, we iniate a pull request to propose merging the changes into the main branch.

+This system was usefull to work on simultaneously without interferring to others tasks.
+Also helped in resolving conflicts during the merging process back into the main branch.

 ### Question 10

 > **Did you use DVC for managing data in your project?
 If yes, then how did it improve your project to have version**